DIPlib/diplib/doc/src/PyDIP/pydip_user_manual.md

 This has several surprising results, for example the direction of all angles is reversed, with positive angles being counter-clockwise instead of clockwise.
 This option is intended to make it easier to mix *DIPlib* functions into code that also uses e.g. *scikit-image*.

+When casting a tensor image to a *NumPy* array, the tensor dimension will become the last array dimension.
+When casting a *NumPy* array to a *DIPlib* image, there is no information about which dimension, if any, is the tensor dimension.
+By default the following heuristic is used: if the array has more than two dimensions, and if the smaller of the last or the first array dimension has no more than 4 elements, then that dimension will be the tensor dimension.
+The tensor will have a column vector shape (this is the default tensor shape in *DIPlib*).
+The threshold of 4 was picked because it will handle correctly all color images.
+This threshold can be adjusted using `dip.SetTensorConversionThreshold()`.
+If set to 0, all arrays will be converted to a scalar image.